iqm-finland/KQCircuits/docs/user_guide/xsection.rst

       for each simulation object using two ``DPoint`` values

-   -  ``xsection_call``, a low level method requiring a path to the input and output OAS files, two ``DPoint`` values and, optionally, a path to a process file
+   -  ``xsection_call``, a low level method requiring a path to the input and output OAS files, two ``DPoint`` values and, optionally, a path to a process file.
+      If :git_url:`xsection/kqc_process.xs` process file is used, make sure to provide a path to the parameters json file as well.

 An example of using XSection tool to produce cross-section simulation files is demonstrated in :git_url:`klayout_package/python/scripts/simulations/waveguides_sim_xsection.py`